adamchainz/techblog/_drafts/a-n00bs-guide-to-python-part-none.markdown

 {% endhighlight %}

 Okay, that's better. `print` gives you human output to the screen of what's happening.
-IPython doesn't show any output if a statement is `None`, which is wise, because it means nothing.
-But printing it lets us know that what we tried to print was `None`, rather than something.
-In fact, what `print` does is just output the `str`ing representation of what you give it:
+IPython doesn't show any output if a statement ends up as `None`, which is wise because it means nothing.
+But `print` tells us that we gave it `None`, rather than something - in fact, what `print` does is just output the `str`ing representation of what you give it:

 {% highlight ipy %}
 In [3]: str(None)
 Out[3]: 'None'
 {% endhighlight %}

-Aha, that's definitely a `str`ing since it has 'quote marks' around it.
-If we print the `str`ing, they won't display though:
+Aha, that's definitely IPython telling us we have a `str`ing, since it has 'quote marks' around it.
+However, if we print the `str`ing there won't be any quote marks:

 {% highlight ipy %}
 In [4]: print str(None)